sujithshajee/Assignment-DevOps-C7-Course-Project/readme.md

     - Use access credentials with ecr access
 - Access Jenkins using the URL: http://<<lb_dns_name>>/jenkins
 - Get the initial setup password from Jenkins instance at location /var/lib/jenkins/secrets/initialAdminPassword
-    - ssh -i terraform-pem ubuntu@<bastion_public_ip> ssh jenkinsserver
+    - ssh -i terraform-key.pem ubuntu@<bastion_public_ip> ssh jenkinsserver
     - sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 - Follow instructions to setup Jenkins instance and create first user
-- Navigate to Manage Jenkins and install plugins docker-pipeline and Amazon ECR
+- Navigate to Manage Jenkins and install plugins ssh Agent, docker-pipeline and Amazon ECR
 - Follow the link for instructions to create your first pipeline https://geekflare.com/create-jenkins-pipeline/
     - Copy the pipeline script from Jenkinsfile in the repo to set up the pipeline
     - Ensure to update the below lines before execution in the script